Total Generalized Variation for Piecewise Constant Functions on Triangular Meshes with Applications in Imaging: Using the Discrete Total Generalized Variation

 With suitable substitutions, \cref{alg:split_bregman} can also solve variants of \eqref{eq:img_tgv_prob_nonnested} with the regularization term replaced by $\lapfetgv_{(\alpha_0, \alpha_1)}^2$ \eqref{eq:discrete_div_TGV} or the first-order total variation function $\alpha_1 \TV$ \eqref{eq:TV_on_DG0}.
 Moreover, it can be adapted to the pixel-based discretization \eqref{eq:discrete_tgv_bredies} of the continuous second-order TGV semi-norm \eqref{eq:section_TGV_infdim_fenchel_nonsym} from \cite{BrediesKunischPock:2010:1}; compare \cite{HeHuYangHeZhang:2014:1}.

 An implementation of \cref{alg:split_bregman} was carried out in the finite element framework \fenics (version~2019.2), see \cite{LoggMardalWells:2012:1}.
 This framework offers a considerable variety of finite elements including $\DG{}$, $\CG{}$ and $\RT{}$ on simplicial meshes, and in particular on triangular meshes in 2D.
+Notice, however, that the convention for the lowest-order Raviart-Thomas space in \fenics is $\RT{1}$, not $\RT{0}$.
 It also features the automatic generation of code from variational forms based on a programming paradigm involving the unified form language \ufl \cite{Alnaes:2012:1}.

 Subproblem \eqref{eq:uu1_subproblem} is solved in the following way.
 We formulate its objective using the \ufl and differentiate it to obtain a sparse linear system.
 We then employ a sparse direct solver to store the LU factorization of the system matrix, which is constant throughout the algorithm.
 Concerning the implementation of the soft shrinkage operations in \cref{step:d0,step:d1,step:d2} in \cref{alg:split_bregman}, which are formulated in terms of the coefficient vectors of finite element functions, we cast the latter into \numpy arrays.
 The implementation of the soft shrinkage functions is then straightforward.
 Likewise, the Lagrange multiplier updates in \cref{step:b0,step:b1,step:b2} are implemented in terms of coefficient vectors.